 1. School's Out for Summer!

-With the advantage of being on summer break from school, students don’t have to worry about rushing home to finish up homework.
-Instead, dancers can concentrate on their ballet training and perfecting their technique.
-Since they’re not staying up late to write essays and waking up early to get to school, dancers have more energy.
-This enables them to dance for more hours without being as tired, and those long hours end up translating into making more progress during our 3-week program.
+During summer break from school, students are less stressed and don’t have to worry about rushing to ballet class after a full day of school.
+Without the pressure of school and homework, dancers are able to concentrate more on their ballet training and perfecting their technique.
+They also have more energy because they’re not staying up late to write essays and waking up early to get to class.
+All of this enables them to dance longer without getting as tired, and those long hours translate into progress during our 3-week program.

 2. Variety of Classes